frankaemika/docs/source/libfranka.rst

  * ``setEE``, ``setK`` and ``setLoad`` which set end effector and load parameters.
  * ``automaticErrorRecovery`` that clears any command or control exception that previously happened in the robot.
- * ``setFilters`` which sets the cutoff frequency of the lowpass filter for the realtime interfaces.

 For a complete and fully specified list check the API documentation for the `Arm <https://frankaemika.github.io/libfranka/classfranka_1_1Robot.html>`__